metalsmith/metalsmith.io/src/news/2022-01-27/metalsmith-is-back/index.md

 ## Going forward

-First, as a lot of issues noted, the documentation is lacking and will be significantly improved with links to interactive examples on [replit.com](https://replit.com).
+First, as a lot of issues noted, the documentation is lacking and will be significantly improved<s> with links to interactive examples on [replit.com](https://replit.com).</s> **Edit**: replit.com has pivoted to AI-first and deleted existing REPL's.
 A lot has happened in the Node & JS ecosystems and in a first time the goal is to get Metalsmith on par with current alternatives.
 This includes: